LeonHeTheFirst/SweetOnions/README.md

 ## Usage
 ------
 This tool requires a minimum of five machines (2 onion routing nodes) and six machines (3 onion routing nodes) to operate in order to simulate a TOR/onion routing network.
 The machines should be running as follows:

-Machine 1: python client.py
--- This will request the user to enter the directory node's IP address as well as the message the user would like to send.
+Machine 1: python client.py (This will request the user to enter the directory node's IP address as well as the message the user would like to send)
 Machine 2: python directory.py
 Machine 3: python node.py -genKey
 Machine 4: python node.py -genKey
-Machine 5: python node.py -genKey (Optional)
--- Each node will will request the directory node's IP address.
-Machine 6: python server.py
+Machine 5: python node.py -genKey (Each node will request the directory node's IP address) [Optional Machine] Machine 6: python server.py

 ## How it Works